hozlucas28/React-Shopping-Cart-Practice/README.md

     Acknowledgments
 </h2>
 <p>
-    Thanks to <a href="https://www.udemy.com/user/nicolas-schurmann/" target="_blank">Nicolas Schurmann</a> teacher to made the <a href="https://www.udemy.com/course/react-guia-definitiva-hooks-router-redux-next-proyectos/" target="_blank">React course</a>, and to teach me how to made this project.
+    Thanks to <a href="https://www.udemy.com/user/nicolas-schurmann/" target="_blank">Nicolas Schurmann</a> teacher to teach me how to made this project.
 </p>

 <h2>